Access to the EIDF

 Definitions

 Access is paid for with the exception of the EIDF Data Publishing Service and EIDF Data Catalogue; see above.
-Reduced prices are available to employees from the University of Edinburgh, Heriot-Watt University, Napier University or Queen Margaret University, UKRI-fundable organisations and organisations classified as both “public body” and “non-profit” under the European Commission’s definitions.
+Reduced prices are available to UKRI-fundable organisations and organisations classified as both “public body” and “non-profit” under the European Commission’s definitions.
 For the latter, the organisation must be considered both a public body and non-profit as per the definitions by the latest version of the European Commission’s Rules for Legal Entity Validation, LEAR Appointment and Financial Capacity Assessment copied below.

 “Public body” means an entity established as a public body by national law, or an international organisation.